Diving Into Org Mode

 value of

-. - In order to put empty lines in a collapsed view, at least two empty lines need to be used at the end of a subtree.
+org-footnote-section. - In order to put empty lines in a collapsed view, at least two empty lines need to be used at the end of a subtree.

-rotates through an overview, contents, and all.
+org-cyclewhen called in a heading rotates through showing the folded state, the children, and the entire subtreeorg-global-cyclerotates through an overview, contents, and all.
 Overview is just the top level headlines, contents shows all headlines (unless a numeric prefix argument is given, in which case only headlines up to that level are shown), and all shows everything.- To get a contents view for just one subtree, use

-is useful for focusing in on the subtree you are working in.
+outline-show-branches, and to show just the children useoutline-show-children. org-tree-to-indirect-bufferis useful for focusing in on the subtree you are working in.
 This just creates a buffer so you can just kill the buffer to get back.

 Movement